 If you’re someone who wants to track workout progress, manual treadmills are limited in doing this, meaning you either need to use a workout app and/or consider a motorized treadmill instead.
-The reason the manual treadmill console has less features is because it lacks power to run them; this is the compromise when purchasing a manual treadmill instead.
+The reason the manual treadmill console has fewer features is that it lacks the power to run them; this is the compromise when purchasing a manual treadmill instead.

-In-keeping with a lack of features, a lot of manual treadmills will either have no incline options or minimal offerings.
-Some will even have a fixed incline that can’t be changed, like the Sunny Health fitness non-motorized treadmill we mentioned above.
+In-keeping with a lack of features, a lot of manual treadmills offer either minimal or no adjustable incline settings.
+Some will even have a fixed slight incline that can’t be changed, like the Sunny Health fitness non-motorized treadmill we mentioned above.